 - Unique garden design techniques

 While the intent of the Garden is to peak at the Iowa State Fair, it provides interest, color and a place to relax throughout the season.
-There is rarely a time when the Garden isn't in use whether by wandering gardeners, families with children interested in crawling through the tunnel or someone just looking for a place to eat lunch or read a book.
+There is rarely a time when the Garden isn't in use whether by wandering gardeners, families with children interested in crawling through the tunnel, wedding parties, or someone just looking for a place to eat lunch or read a book.
 It is also a favorite place for photographers who value the variety of colorful borders which make up the Garden.

 Plant materials, for the most part, are grown by Polk County Master Gardeners in the group's greenhouse ensuring new and fresh displays each year.